A Guide to Mustang Rear Gears

-Mustang Gears and Rears
+Shop Mustang Gears

-• Replacing a Mustang's stock rear gears with a higher ratio will give you quicker acceleration, greatly improving your 60 foot times--depending on what ratio you choose
+- Replacing a Mustang's stock rear gears with a higher ratio will give you quicker acceleration, greatly improving your 60 foot times--depending on what ratio you choose

-• Going with too extreme a gear ratio can result in lost traction and reduced top speeds, depending on your overall setup
+- Going with too extreme a gear ratio can result in lost traction and reduced top speeds, depending on your overall setup

-• For a street car that might also see the track, 3.55, 3.73 and 4.10 gears are recommended, with 4.10s being the gear of choice for automatic transmissions
+- For a street car that might also see the track, 3.55s, 3.73s and 4.10s gears are recommended, with 4.10s being the gear of choice for automatic transmissions

-What Do New Mustang Rear Gears Do?Your Rear Differential Gears dictate the final drive ratio, which is denoted as a number such as 3.73, 4.10, 5.16, etc. This number is the amount of times the drive shaft will turn a full rotation before the wheels will turn one revolution.
-The steeper the ratio (the higher the number), the more power is going to the wheels per revolution of the wheel.
+Your rear differential gears dictate the final drive ratio which is denoted as a number such as 3.73, 4.10, 5.16, etc. This number is the amount of times the drive shaft will turn a full rotation before the wheels will turn one revolution.
+The steeper the ratio (the higher the number), the more power going to the wheels per revolution of the wheel.
 For example, if you had 4.60 gears, your motor would do 4 complete revolutions plus 60% of a 5th revolution to make your wheels turn one revolution.

-Why Would You Want To Change Your Mustang's Gear Ratio?There are many reasons, but the most common on a late model Mustang is to get your car into your power band faster.
+There are many reasons, but the most common on a late model Mustang is to get your car into the power band faster.
 When Ford switched from the 5.0L pushrod motor to the 4.6L modular motor, a common complaint was that the new motor was sluggish off the line.
-This is because the 4.6L does not start making its torque until much higher RPMS then the 5.0L.
+This is because the 4.6L does not start making its torque until higher up in the RPMs unlike the 5.0L.
 Changing to a steeper gear will get that pig out of its blanket, and really wake it up off the line.

-What Gear Ratio Should I Buy?On a stock car or mildly modified late model Mustang with common bolt-ons I personally recommend 4.10 gears.
-4.10 gears will give your car much more pep, with negligible impact on your vehicle's drivability.
+On a stock car or mildly modified late model Mustang with common bolt-ons I personally recommend 4.10 gears.
+4.10s will give your car more pep, with negligible impact on your vehicle's drivability.
 Another popular choice is 3.73 gears, but the significant performance increase of the 4.10 gears far outweighs the minute gas tank penalty.
 For heavily modified naturally aspirated engines, forced induction, and big-shot nitrous cars, that is actually a trick question.
 There are many factors that would come into play, and it is best to talk to the shops that did the work on your engine, transmission, and chassis to find out what ratio to use.

 What Concerns Are Involved When Changing a Mustang's Rear Gears?